scottchiesa/UKB_RAP_STATA/README.md

 ## 3. Start a JupyterLab Job

-Open the dialogue box by going to Tools > JupyterLab.
+Open the below dialogue box by going to Tools > JupyterLab.
 Rename job to something meaningful (like Install_STATA for example), assign it to your UKB project, and then In Feature, select "PYTHON_R".

 ![Jupyter Lab Job Screen](Jupyterlabjob.jpg)